web-aware/recon-scala/README.md

 ```

 When an attribute precedes a value, the value gets appended to the record
-holding the attribute fields, like so:
+holding the attribute fields.
+The first unkeyed item in a record is known as
+the record's _target_.

 ```recon
 @a(href:"example.com")[Some examples...]